Mina (Italian singer): Grown up

 Mina introduced her new sensual manner in her presentation of the ballad "Il cielo in una stanza" in 1960.
 Three years later, her love affair with Corrado Pani challenged the moral foundations of Italy, a country where divorce was illegal and single motherhood was considered shameful.
 Thus, her non-conformist choices represented the emancipation of women in Italy, which did not accord with the dominant Catholic and bourgeois virtues prevalent at the time.
 The subsequent ban from performing on Italian TV and radio channels further developed Mina's image as an independent bad girl, which she emphasized with her choice of song themes.
 An example was her performance of "Sacumdì Sacumdà" on air after RAI had expressed their displeasure with the song's lyrics about a girl's encounter with the Devil.
 Other songs that RAI initially banned as immoral were "Ta-ra-ta-ta" (dealing forthrightly with smoking), "La canzone di Marinella", and "L'importante è finire" (alluding to sex without love).
 Mina's cool act featured sex appeal, public smoking, dyed blonde hair, shaved eyebrows, and heavy use of eye make-up.

 The main themes of Mina's songs were distressing love stories.
 Her style was to interpret them in a highly dramatic way by using gestures and body language to bring the story alive.
 Mina's performance was typically characterised by expressive intensity, subtle variations, and original phrasing.
 The music critic Gherardo Gentili has noted her interpretive skills as such: "By Mina, a word became the word, a note became the note."

 To demonstrate Mina's vocal range, the composer Bruno Canfora penned the song "Brava", and Ennio Morricone wrote "Se telefonando" with numerous transitions of tonality.
-More songs were composed exclusively for Mina and arranged for RAI's all-star orchestras for performance on the TV variety series Studio uno, Sabato sera, Canzonissima and Teatro 10.
+More songs were composed exclusively for Mina and arranged for RAI's all-star orchestras for performance on the TV variety series Studio Uno, Sabato sera, Canzonissima and Teatro 10.
 Mina (alongside Carmen Villani) pioneered by combining classic Italian pop and swing music with features of blues, R&B and soul music, particularly in the songs "Se stasera sono qui" and "Deborah".
-She helped to incorporate new styles into Italian pop music, including nuevo tango, as seen in her duet "Balada para mi muerte" with Ástor Piazzolla.
+She helped to incorporate new styles into Italian pop music, including nuevo tango, as seen in her duet "Balada para mi muerte" with Astor Piazzolla.